 Reducing the commercial minimum size limit is expected to allow more fish to be kept, which could increase the chances that an in-season closure could occur which would require in-season notices.
-Administrative impacts on the agency associated with the action alternatives would be incurred by rulemaking, outreach, education and enforcement.
-Therefore, although the administrative burden would be negative under each alternative considered if the quota is met and an in-season closure is required, an increase in administrative effects would be expected to be neutral under Alternatives 2 through 5 compared to Alternative 1 (No Action).
+Administrative impacts on the agency associated with the action alternatives would be incurred by rulemaking, outreach, education, and enforcement.
+Therefore, although the administrative burden would be negative under each alternative considered if the quota is met and an in-season closure is required, an increase in administrative effects would be expected to be neutral under Preferred Alternatives 2 through 5 compared to Alternative 1 (No Action).

 4.4.
 Action 4.
-Increase the seasonal commercial trip limits for greater amberjack
+Increase the Seasonal Commercial Trip Limits for Greater Amberjack

-For detailed methodology of the analysis to evaluate the effects of increasing the current commercial trip limits of greater amberjack, refer to Appendix F. The greater amberjack trip limits may currently be harvested and possessed in either lbs ww or lbs gw.
+For detailed methodology of the analysis to evaluate the effects of increasing the current commercial trip limits of greater amberjack, refer to Appendix F. The greater amberjack trip limits may currently be harvested and possessed in either pounds www or pounds gw.
 The conversion factor between the two measurements is 1.04.
-Hence, the discrepancy in specifying the proposed trip limits in whole weight is statistically insignificant and does not change the outcome of analyses presented in this amendment.
+Hence, the discrepancy in specifying the proposed trip limits in pounds ww is not statistically significant and does not change the outcome of analyses presented in this amendment.

-The biological effects of Alternatives 2 and Preferred Alternative 3 and their subalternatives would not differ from Alternative 1
+The biological effects of Alternatives 2 and Preferred Alternative 3 and their subalternatives would not differ from Alternative 1 (No Action) in terms of the risk of overfishing as overall harvest would be limited to the commercial ACL or split-season quotas, and AMs would be triggered if the ACL were reached.

-1 (No Action).
-The current Season 1 commercial trip limit for greater amberjack is 1,200 lbs, and the Season 2 commercial trip limit is 1,000 lbs.

-2. Increase the Season 1 trip limit for greater amberjack to:
+- 1 (No Action).
+The current Season 1 commercial trip limit for greater amberjack is 1,200 lbs, and the Season 2 commercial trip limit is 1.000 lbs. - 2.
+Increase the Season 1 trip limit for greater amberjack to:

 Sub-Alt 2a.
-1,500 lbs Sub-Alt 2b 2,000 lbs Sub-Alt 2c 2,500 lbs
+1,500 lbs.
+Sub-Alt 2b 2,000 lbs.
+Sub-Alt 2c 2,500 lbs.

-3. Increase the Season 2 trip limit for greater amberjack to: Sub-Alt 3a.
-1,200 lbs Sub-Alt 3b: 1,500 lbs Sub-Alt 3c 2,000 lbs Sub-Alt 3d 2,500 lbs
+3. Increase the Season 2 trip limit for greater amberjack to:

+Sub-Alt 3a.
+1,200 lbs.
+Sub-Alt 3b: 1,500 lbs.
+Sub-Alt 3c 2.000 lbs.
+Sub-Alt 3d 2,500 lbs.

-See Chapter 2 for detailed language of alternatives.
+\See Chapter 2 for detailed language of alternatives.
 Preferred indicated in bold.